tinkercademy/swift-slides/codingclub/a/uiplanning.md

 ## Track A: Unit 3

-# Planning

-Planning your user interface
+# Planning your user interface

 ---

 # Actions

----veritcal---
+---vertical---

 ## Actions